 Homeschool Science Labs Options

 You can start doing this from kindergarten.
-I know that there are a lot of kits you can use, and you are more than welcome to subscribe to some of them (I am even recommending a couple) but to start off, you have most of the things you need at home.
+I know that there are a lot of science kits you can use, and you are more than welcome to subscribe to some of them but to start off, you have most of the things you need at home.

 Another option is getting an online lab like those from College Prep Science, which is perfect for Christian homeschoolers that want to cover the labs without having to prep, organize experiments or clean up the mess afterward.